-Recovery for MPLS-TP LSPs is signaled using the mechanism defined in [RFC4872] and [RFC4873].
-Note that when MEPs are required for the OAM CC function and the MEPs exists at LSP transit nodes, each MEP is instantiated at a hierarchical LSP end point, and protection is provided end-to-end for the hierarchical LSP.
-(Protection can be signaled using either [RFC4872] and [RFC4873] defined procedures.)
+Recovery for MPLS-TP LSPs as discussed in [TP-SURVIVE], is signaled using the mechanism defined in [RFC4872] and [RFC4873].
+Note that when MEPs are required for the OAM CC function and the MEPs exist at LSP transit nodes, each MEP is instantiated at a hierarchical LSP end point, and protection is provided end-to-end for the hierarchical

+LSP.
+(Protection can be signaled using either [RFC4872] or [RFC4873] defined procedures.)
 The use of Notify messages to trigger protection switching and recovery is not required in MPLS-TP as this function is expected to be supported via OAM.
-However, it's use is not precluded.
+However, its use is not precluded.